 Learn More About the Department of Student Services

-Grandview Heights Schools Welcomes Mental Health Specialist Amber Nickels
+Grandview Heights Schools Mental Health Specialist Amber Nickels

-Beginning in the 2017-2018 school year, Mental Health Specialist Amber Nickels will be joining our staff three-days a week to support students and staff.
-She will be working with staff and students at all grade levels across the district as well as supporting special education students who require additional mental health support.
+Beginning in the 2017-2018 school year, Mental Health Specialist Amber Nickels joined our staff to support students and staff.
+She works with staff and students at all grade levels across the district as well as supporting special education students who require additional mental health support.

 Hello, my name is Tory Trimble and I am the Syntero School-Based Clinician for the district.
 Syntero is a mental health and substance use treatment agency with four locations in Central Ohio.
 Syntero’s School-Based Prevention Program is in several districts across Franklin, Delaware, and Morrow counties.
 A little personal background: I grew up in Hilliard and went to undergrad at the University of Pittsburgh, where I majored in Psychology and Sociology.
 I completed my graduate program at The Ohio State University in Clinical Mental Health Counseling and have always loved working with and being around kids, professionally and personally, so this position is a great fit for me!